Can society hold if one only takes care of the people one loves?

 - Keep learning.
-Find your teacher, your regular classes, and don’t let go!
+Find your teacher and your regular classes, and don’t let go!

-- Let’s keep working together to uncover and cancel racism and prejudice of all kinds in all places.
+- Let’s keep working together to uncover and cancel racism and prejudice everywhere.

 - Let us strive to deal with empathy, respect, and love, i.e. justice for all sentient beings.